Last Updated: 6/11/21 | June 11th, 2021

 (The above tricks don’t count all the miles I earn via business expenses, which add up to an additional couple hundred thousand miles a year, putting me well over one million miles earned.)

-A lot of this stuff depends on time and effort.
-If I got more credit cards, I could earn more.
-If I spent more money, I could earn more.
+A lot of travel hacking depends on how much time and effort you put into this.
+If I got more credit cards, I could earn more points.
+If I devoted more time to this, I could work the system more and get even more miles.
 I just don’t care enough.
 I have more miles than I need.
-I fly my team around on miles.
-I fly myself anywhere miles.
-I give miles to my mom.

 By using the eight steps outlined in this article, the sky is the limit on how many miles you can earn.
 It just depends on how much you want to ramp up each step.
 As I said before, my million miles per year is a small number compared to some of the other travel hackers out there.